MODM Clinical Database Management

 • Clinical trial methodology

-• The standard plan for a clinical trial protocol
+• The standard outline of a clinical trial protocol

 Teaching methods:

-Lectures focused on popularization with a focus on interaction with students
+Lectures focused on making complex concepts accessible, with an emphasis on interaction with students

 Tutorials using computer-based project management tools

-Essential prerequisite:Knowledge of molecular and cellular biology (Bachelor's degree level)
+Essential prerequisite:Knowledge of molecular and cellular biology (L3 level)

 CM

-• Industrial applications/examples: proteins, antibodies, and vaccines (5 hours); optimization of biomedicines (2 hours), contemporary biotechnologies (3 hours).
+• Industrial applications/examples: proteins, antibodies, and vaccines (5 hours); optimization of biopharmaceuticals (2 hours), contemporary biotechnologies (3 hours).
 (10 hours)

 • Recombinant DNA, virtual cloning (6 hours)